A workspace serves several purposes and can be used as

 In the workspace detail, you can

-To connect to a JupyterLab workspace with the associated kernel (Python, R, Julia), use the URL and the password provided in the Credentials link.
-Use the Connect button to directly open the JupyterLab interface:
+To connect to a JupyterLab workspace with the associated kernel (Python, R), use the URL and the password provided in the Credentials link.
+Use the Connect button to directly open the JupyterLab interface.

-To connect to a Synapse and Redshift workspaces, you have to use your database client (we like DBeaver) and use the database options provided in the Credentials view.
-If the database client does not have Synapse Driver, look for Azure SQL Server.
+To connect to a BigQuery workspace, you have to use your database client and the Credentials File provided in the Connect menu.

 When a workspace is created, it enters the Active state and can be used.